pinecone-io/pinecone-ts-client/README.md

 }
 ```

-You can specify a sourceCollection along with other configuration in your create index options:
+You can specify a sourceCollection along with other configuration in your `createIndex` options:

 ```typescript
 await pinecone.createIndex({